SouthernMethodistUniversity/hpc_docs/docs/coldfront/qs_instructor.md

 ## In Class

 Once you are ready for your students to use the resources, have them go to [hpcaccess.smu.edu](hpcaccess.smu.edu) and log in to ColdFront.
 They will see your class and associated allocations on their dashboard.
+They will need to click on your class to be taken to the class page.

-They will see a button for **Pending EULA** next to each allocation.
+Under Allocations, they will see a button for **Review and Accept EULA to activate** for to each allocation.
 They will need to accept the EULA for each allocation in order to get access the those resources.

 ```{note}